 Dr. Jason Turret is a licensed psychologist who earned his doctorate in clinical psychology (Psy.D.) from the University of Denver’s Graduate School of Professional Psychology in 2016.
 He received his master’s degree from the University of Denver and his bachelor’s degree from the University of Colorado Boulder.
 Jason is very passionate about psychological assessment, and he has expertise in Attention-Deficit/Hyperactivity Disorder (ADHD), learning disabilities, IQ testing, and personality testing, which can provide diagnostic clarification and recommendations for treatment.
 He also has experience with collaborative / therapeutic assessment, an approach to testing in which assessors and clients work together to gain a deeper understanding of themselves and their struggles.
 Jason has worked with college athletes and professional athletes.
 In addition to private practice, Jason has experience conducting psychological assessments at the University of Colorado Boulder, the Mental Health Center of Denver (MHCD), Children’s Hospital Colorado, and the University of Denver.
 Jason completed his pre-doctoral internship year and post-doctoral fellowship with a focus in psychological assessment at the University of Colorado Boulder.
-Jason is also currently the president of the Colorado Assessment Society, which is an organization of psychologists dedicated to the advancement of cognitive and personality assessment.
+Jason has been the president of the Colorado Assessment Society since 2018, which is an organization of psychologists dedicated to the advancement of cognitive and personality assessment.
 For more information, check out Jason’s LinkedIn Profile or his PsychologyToday Profile.
 When Jason is not in the office, he enjoys the outdoors, playing soccer, skiing and snowboarding, cooking, and spending time with his wife, daughter, son and dog.

 Dr. Madison Taylor is a licensed psychologist who earned her doctorate in clinical psychology (Psy.D.) from the University of Denver’s Graduate School of Professional Psychology in 2019.
 She received her masters degree in Clinical psychology from the University of Denver and her bachelors degree from the University of Arkansas.